mehekkhanna/my_website_vF/content/blogs/HillaryTrump.md

 ```

-Then, we will plot Trump's and Hillary's top 10 contribution cities graphs separately, and change its aesthetics.
+We then plotted Trump and Hillary's top 10 contribution cities graphs separately using the following R code.

 ```{r, hillary_trump_top10}
 library(scales)